Navigating an Autism Diagnosis

 The day of the appointment, parents should anticipate an assessment time anywhere from 90 minutes to 2 hours interacting with the clinician.

-Here is a brief rundown what parents can expect to be included:
+Here is a brief rundown what assessments could be included as part of testing for autism:

 In order to meet the ASD diagnosis, a child has to show a certain amount of symptoms in two specific areas, including social and communication skills, as well as the repetitive patterns of behaviors.
 If they were found to meet that criteria, we would assign a level of severity at the time the child is seen for the evaluation.
 This level ranges from 1 to 3 and helps determine the need for support.